 In addition, and in lieu of common shares, the investors also purchased prefunded warrants to purchase 1,390,166 shares of common stock at a purchase price of \$2.12 per prefunded warrant, which represents the per share offering price, minus the \$0.0001 per share exercise price of each such prefunded warrant.
-As a result of the prefunded warrants exercise price being of a nominal amount, these warrants were included as outstanding shares within our earnings per share calculation.
-See Note 8 - Loss per share.
+As a result of the prefunded warrants exercise price being of a nominal amount, these warrants were included as outstanding shares within our earnings per share calculation during the period from purchase through to exercise during the second quarter 2020.

 The sale of the offering shares, prefunded warrants and A and B warrants resulted in gross proceeds of \$3,498,612 and net proceeds of \$3,127,818 after deducting the placement agent fees and estimated offering expenses payable by the Company.
 The Company agreed to use the net proceeds from the offering for general corporate purposes.
 The offering closed on March 18, 2020, subject to the satisfaction of customary closing conditions.
-See Note 6 - Notes Payable - Derivatives for discussion of A, B and agent warrants accounted for as derivative liabilities.
+See Note 8 - Derivatives for discussion of A, B and agent warrants accounted for as derivative liabilities.